-Everyone could benefit from some strategies to overcome procrastination and manage time better.
+Everyone could benefit from some strategies to overcome procrastination in college and manage time better.
 Today, I will share 5 psychological strategies that will allow you to succeed.

-Procrastination is the great enemy of productivity.
+Procrastination is the great enemy of productivity, especially while in college.
 We often start out with ambitious goals and good intentions.
 But when it comes to beginning a task, suddenly we realize that the house is a mess and it must be cleaned before we can concentrate.

 And then there’s that email we forgot to respond to.
 Now it’s time for a snack and the meaningless tasks go on and on.